 A basic, brief seminar on hearing loss and better communication for all involved.
 This information is directed to those who live with and deal with family and friends who have hearing losses and how to communicate more effectively.
 Participants will learn actions that will increase the quality of good informational exchange.

-Class 5: Food Safety Around the World: Ensuring Food and Beverage Companies Don’t Make You Sick or Kill You!
+Class 5: This session has been canceled - we apologize for the inconvenience - Food Safety Around the World: Ensuring Food and Beverage Companies Don’t Make You Sick or Kill You!

 Christopher Snabes, BS, MS, CFS (Certified Food Specialist)

 Wednesday, March 10

 Class 6: Statistics: A Tool for Understanding Numbers, Jim Rudolph, PhD

 Have fun with numbers and learn how to be a more informed consumer of statistics.
 Statistics, like any tool can be very useful, but unfortunately can also be misused and misleading.
 Statistics is